Treatment Options for Essential Tremor

 Although there is no medication specifically designed to treat essential tremor, there are several medications that can be used to treat the symptoms.
 The materials below were reviewed by medical professionals, however, it is not intended to be medical advice.
 Please discuss all your medications and individual health concerns with your treating physician, in order to find the right treatment option, medication, or combination of medications, for you.

-For approximately 60 percent of patients, medications are beneficial, singularly or in combination, in the treatment of ET symptoms.
+For approximately 60 percent of patients, medications are beneficial, singly or in combination, in the treatment of ET symptoms.
 The following information on common ET medications has been reviewed by Rodger Elble, MD, Southern Illinois University School of Medicine, Springfield, IL, and IETF Medical Advisory Board Member.

 Surgical Treatments for Essential Tremor

 For patients with disabling tremor that is not adequately controlled medications, surgical treatments may be an option.
 Current surgical options for ET include Deep Brain Stimulation (DBS), Focused Ultrasound, and thalamotomy.

 Assistive Technology is an umbrella term that includes assistive, adaptive, and rehabilitative devices for people with disabilities.
 The IETF hopes you find the assistive devices and technologies listed enable you to perform daily tasks with greater ease.